 Cape Coral is a relatively large coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
 With a population of 175,229 people and 29 constituent neighborhoods, Cape Coral is the 11th largest community in Florida.

-Unlike some cities, Cape Coral isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Cape Coral are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Cape Coral is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Cape Coral is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Cape Coral who work in office and administrative support (15.72%), sales jobs (15.08%), and management occupations (9.07%).

 Cape Coral is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The education level of Cape Coral citizens is a little higher than the average for US cities and towns: 21.41% of adults in Cape Coral have at least a bachelor's degree.
+The citizens of Cape Coral are slightly better educated than the national average of 21.84% for all cities and towns, with 21.41% of adults in Cape Coral having a bachelor's degree or advanced degree.

 The per capita income in Cape Coral in 2010 was $24,056, which is middle income relative to Florida and the nation.
 This equates to an annual income of $96,224 for a family of four.
 However, Cape Coral contains both very wealthy and poor people as well.